rust-lang/rust/src/doc/rustc/src/platform-support.md

 * ✓ indicates the full standard library is available.
 * \* indicates the target only supports [`no_std`] development.
-* ? indicates the standard library support is unknown or a work-in-progress.
+* ? indicates the standard library support is a work-in-progress.

 [`no_std`]: https://rust-embedded.github.io/book/intro/no-std.html